 Grants will be for a one-year period and may be submitted for renewal.

 The Coulter Program allows for a one-time no-cost extension to its grantees.
-These extensions are not automatically granted and are typically granted for 3-6 month extensions, determined on an individual basis.
+These extensions are not automatically granted, but if approved, awards may receive 3-6 month extensions, determined on an individual basis.
 The application is reviewed for reasonable progress, feedback from assigned mentor/advisor and explanations of the need for an extension.

 We strongly encourage applicants to discuss their proposal with Coulter Program Director, Gordon Saul (firstname.lastname@example.org), prior to submission.
 The proposal should follow the guidelines below.

-Please submit as a single PDF file in this format: "Last name BioE PI_Last name SoMPI_2021Coulter" via email attachment to the Coulter Program Manager: Linda Lucian (email@example.com) before the submission deadline date.
+Please submit as a single PDF file in this format: "Last name BioE PI_Last name SoM PI_2022Coulter" via email attachment to the Coulter Program Manager: Linda Lucian (email@example.com) before the submission deadline date.

-1) Cover page (a-h): a) name of this RFP: Stanford-Coulter Translational Research Grant, b) project title, c) names, title, department, and contact information of the co-principal investigators, d) Office of Technology Licensing (OTL) disclosure (yes/no) and docket number, if relevant, e) funding amount requested, f) IRB or APLAC approval number, if relevant, g) one-paragraph summary, h) approval/signature of the department chair of the clinical co-investigator.
+1) Cover page: a) name of this RFP: Stanford-Coulter Translational Research Grant, b) project title, c) names, title, department, and contact information of the co-principal investigators, d) Office of Technology Licensing (OTL) disclosure (yes/no) and docket number, if relevant, e) funding amount requested, f) IRB or APLAC approval number, if relevant, g) one-paragraph summary, h) approval/signature of the department chair of the clinical co-investigator.

 2) Body of proposal: summary of the base technology, the importance of the solution (clinical need), description of the product or service to be developed, and a translational plan of the milestones, timing, and cost to bring the product or service to market (further details below).
 Include approval number from IRB or APLAC for any studies involving human or animal subjects.
 If not applicable, an exemption letter from the IRB must be submitted.

 Content details: The grant proposal should not exceed 5 pages (≥ 0.5” margins, font equivalent to Times New Roman 11 pt), excluding cover page, funding/pending proposal list, CVs, and budget.
 It must address the following topics (proposals will be rejected if any component is missing):

 - Unmet clinical need this project would address, impacted patient population

 - What is the envisioned product that would result from this project?
 Who are the main competitors?